 Adjusting to braces can take a little time.
 While the benefits of braces are great, you may need to make a few changes to your lifestyle while you wear them.
 Dr. Ben Neibaur can help make life with braces easy!
-Call us today at (801) 341-2191 to make your appointment with our orthodontist at Neibaur Family Orthodontics, and to learn more about life with braces in Draper, Murray, and Kamas, Utah.
+Call us today at (801) 341-2191 to make your appointment with our orthodontist at Neibaur Family Orthodontics, and to learn more about life with braces in Draper, Sandy, and Kamas, Utah.

 Taking care of your oral health and your braces is an important part of your treatment.
 When your appliances are well cared for, your treatment is easier and more effective.
 You may need to make adjustments to some of the things you eat, your physical activities, and your at-home oral hygiene routine.